Galvanized Steel: Everything You Need To Know

 Galvanized steel is a steel alloy that has been coated in zinc to protect the underlying metal from corrosive elements.
 There are many ways to galvanize steel, including:

-- Galvannealed: Produced on the same lines as GI, Galvanneal is created by reheating the coil strip above the air knives to bond or alloy the zinc to the steel substrate.
-Most people know that Galvanneal has a coating that is about 10% iron.
+Galvannealed: Produced on the same lines as GI, galvannealed is created by reheating the coil strip above the air knives to bond or alloy the zinc to the steel substrate.
+Most people know that galvannealed has a coating that is about 10% iron.
 However, iron is not added to the zinc bath.
-Instead, some of the aluminum content used in GI production is reduced, and the iron content is picked up when the bond between zinc and steel occurs in the reheating process.
-In industry parlance, galvanneal is abbreviated as “GA.”
+Instead, some of the aluminum content in the zinc bath is reduced and the iron reacts with the zinc in the reheating process to form an iron-zinc alloy.
+In industry parlance, galvannealed is abbreviated as “GA”.

 What Does Galvanized Steel Look Like?